ankumar/architecture/Patterns/Stateful.md

 # “Stateful” ...

+* Looked for a Definition in [Designing Data-Intensive Applications](https://dataintensive.net/) Book

 An ontology of “stateful” systems ...
-* Looked for Definitions in [Designing Data-Intensive Applications](https://dataintensive.net/) Book
 * All systems are stateful.
 They only differ in the time it takes to restore state, when it was lost.
 * All stateless systems are stateless in no more than 4 ways.
 * All stateful systems are stateful in ...
 21 possible ways?